Luxury family home interior design in Bali featuring enclosed climate-controlled living space

 What is the most popular interior design style for homes in Bali?

-Modern Mediterranean Tropical is currently the most requested style across Bali’s residential market—clean curved plaster forms and a warm neutral palette, combined with local teak, lava stone, and tropical planting.
+Modern Mediterranean Tropical is currently the most requested style across Bali’s residential market.
+It combines clean curved plaster forms and a warm neutral palette with local teak, lava stone, and tropical planting.
 Japandi and Wabi-Sabi are also highly sought after by long-term expat residents who prioritize ease of maintenance alongside natural aesthetics.

 How much does home interior design cost in Bali?